ZacharySantamaria/team8/README.md

 ### eatCookie()

 The method controls Pacman eating a cookie.
-If it was able to successfully eat the cookie and update the display to do so return true, otherwise return false.
+If it was able to successfully eat the cookie and update the display to do so return the corresponding JComponent, or null if no cookie was able to be eaten.
+This method was implemented in a way such that this method would only ever be called by Pacman.eatCookie() after the cooresponding checks have been made so there should be a cookie present.
+As thus, the test for this method has the same behavior as pacman.consume(), and was implemented with that same philosophy.

 ## Ghost Class